spewil/spewil.github.io/writings/posts/hodology.md

 We have to do more than this.
 While I agree that fighting personal battles isn’t the answer, fighting intellectual wars is.
 Risk your income, your job, your lifestyle, for your country’s—no, humanity’s— future.
 If you want to believe something, believe in humanity, in the compassion that we are capable of fostering in ourselves and in others.

 >We need to adopt new protocols for information-media hygiene.
-Would you feed your kids a half-eaten casserole a stranger handed you on the bus, or give them medicine you got from some lady at the gym?
+Would you feed your kids a half-eaten casserole a stranger handed you on the bus, or give them medicine you got from some lady at the 7-11?

 Yes.
 This.
 Now.
 How?
 Government intervention for God’s sake!